ArneCL/BlogPosts/eclipse-plugin-wizard-tutorial-simple.md

     File -> New -> Other -> Plugin Development -> Plug-in Project
     -> [Enter project name, accept defaults on this screen] -> [Accept default on next screen]
-    -> [Unclick "Create a plugin using one of the templates] -> Finish
+    -> [Unclick "Create a plugin using one of the templates"] -> Finish

 Now you have a blank plugin project.